Submissions

 E-mail correspondence.
 Should you require any information regarding article submission, please feel free to contact the Editorial Office at ias@guest.arnes.si

 Guidelines for Manuscript Preparation.
-For rapid and accurate publication it is essential that manuscripts follow exactly the guidelines described below.
-Manuscript should be written in MS Word (ver.
-10/Word 2002 or higher) or LaTeX.
+For rapid and accurate publication manuscripts must follow exactly the guidelines described below.
+The manuscript should be written in MS Word or LaTeX.

 LaTeX.
 LaTeX style guide PDF file presents the instructions for preparing manuscripts for the Stereology and Image Analysis journal in LaTeX, and serves itself as an example of a LaTeX file conforming to the described form.
 The complete LaTeX package is available here: